MicrosoftDocs/nav-content/dynamics-nav-app/design-details-reconciliation-with-the-general-ledger.md

 ---
-    title: Design Details - Reconciliation with the General Ledger | Microsoft Docs
+    title: Design Details - Reconciliation with the General Ledger
     description: This topic describes reconciliation with the general ledger when you post inventory transactions, such as sales shipments, production output, or negative adjustments.
     services: project-madeira
     documentationcenter: ''